AMD's TurboCore or Intel's TurboBoost

 Disadvantages

-The worst disadvantage at this time is that the Windows CPU scheduler (up to latest - 7/2008R2) is not aware of processors (cores) that may be clocked at a higher frequency, with either technology (as far as we know and have seen as of 12/3/2011).
+The largest disadvantage at this time is that the Windows CPU scheduler may not be aware of processors (cores) clocked at a higher frequency, with either technology.
 It therefore will haphazardly throw a thread's next time slice onto which core it chooses.
 Due to core thrashing, it may make some attempt to keep that thread on that CPU, but the thread can be swapped around every time slice if the scheduler decides.
 Therefore, there is no guarantee that the active thread(s) will be executing on up-clocked processor(s).

 Optimizations